 Under the Filter, there is Logged drop-down list.
 You can either choose an appropriate predefined time or use a custom time range for your Custom log views.

 Now choose an appropriate event level for your custom view.
 You can choose among five entry-level options like critical event level, error, warning, information and verbose.
-If are troubleshooting or you want to see the events that require your immediate attention in the custom view, select the event level Critical.
-If you want your Event viewer to display the events that are less critical but hints at the problems, select the event level Error.
+If you are troubleshooting or you want to see the events that require your immediate attention in the custom view, select the event level Critical.
+If you want your Event viewer to display the events that are less critical but hint at the problems, select the event level Error.
 The Warning event-level displays the event with the potential problem but they may not be bound to happen.
 If you want to know detailed information about all the events, choose the event level Verbose.

-Once you select the event level, next is to choose how you want the events to be filtered.
+Once you select the event level, the next is to choose how you want the events to be filtered.
 The events can be filtered either By the log or By source.
 In the By log, you can select two options called Windows log and, Application and Service logs; The Windows log lets you filter the logs created during the events like security, setup, applications, and system events.
 Application and Service logs filter the log created by the installed applications on your system.

 If you want your Custom View to search for information in event sources, click on the radio button By source.
 In the By source, you can choose to view events in detail for various applications and devices.

 At last, a Save Filter to Custom View window is displayed.
-Enter the Custom View name and select the Event Viewer folder where you want to save the Custom view.
+Enter the Custom View name and select the Event Viewer folder where you want to save the Custom View.
 By default, the folder name is Custom View.
 You can also create your own new folder if you want your custom views to be visible to all the system users.
 Check the All Users box in the lower corner of the window.
 Once done, hit the Ok button.

 You can now see your customized filter on the left side of the window.
 Click on it to check your filtered events in the center of the Event Viewer window.